Toolquix

 Q9: Is the calculator free to use?

-Yes, the Toolquix Bitwise Operations Calculator is available online for free without any signup requirements.
+Yes, the Toolquix Bitwise Operation Calculator is available online for free without any signup requirements.

 Q10: Does the calculator support hexadecimal inputs?

-Yes, it accepts hexadecimal values and can perform bitwise operations directly on them, converting as needed for display.
+Yes, it accepts hexadecimal values and can perform bitwise Operation directly on them, converting as needed for display.

 Author: Hamad Hassan, P.Eng.